atsa-es/binder-environment/README.md

 # Altering the default JupyterLab config

 I want the default viewer for Rmd files in JupyterLab to be Notebook not Editor.
 I set this in the `labconfig` folder with a default override file.
 [See this for example](https://github.com/mwouts/jupytext/blob/main/binder/labconfig/default_setting_overrides.json)

+# Various problems

+* It didn't build when I tried to include `devtools` (in the Imports part of the DESCRIPTION file of atsalibrary) so I used `remotes`.
+* The `repr` package had a bug that didn't allow help output (like `?lm`) in Jupyter notebooks.
+It was fixed Dec 2021 so I had to re-install repr in `install.R` to get the newer version.
+* With nbgitpuller to get the content from another repo, it's a bit harder to get to the JupyterLab UI.
+You have to do some gymnastics with the URL you use.
+See above for how to get the URL.
+* Why not use a Rocker pre-build docker image?
+Because MyBinder docs say don't do that and actually it was easier to customize without that and it is helpful to have all the standard Python packages.